celestiaorg/docs/developers/celestia-node-key.md

 ### Mounting existing keys to container

 In this example, we'll be mounting an existing key to the container.
-We're also using an existing image called `celestia-node`.
+We're also using an existing image called celestia-node.
 This will mount the entire `/.celestia-light-<p2p_network>/keys` directory to your image.

 Write a `docker-compose.yml` to accomplish this: